TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 TYPO3 never stores passwords in plain text in the database.
 If the latest configured hash algorithm has been changed, TYPO3 will update the stored frontend and backend user password hashes upon user login.

-TYPO3 uses modern hash algorithms suitable for the given PHP platform, the default being Argon2i since the release of TYPO3 Core  version 9.
+TYPO3 uses modern hash algorithms suitable for the given PHP platform, the default being Argon2i.

 This section is for administrators and users who want to know more about TYPO3 password hashing and have a basic understanding of hashing algorithms and configuration in TYPO3.